Read about the progress the Crew in Bhutan is making for our planet!

 6 - Make a gif of your planting progress and share it on social media with hashtag #PledgeToPlant and tag Earth Guardians and ForestNation (as always, if you are under the age of 13, practice good online safety and check in with your parents before posting publicly or ask them to help you share).
 Here’s one to get you started

 We’ll announce our total Earth Guardians trees planted from all crews and the Crew that rocked the most trees planted!
 Get involved on whatever level you can - you don’t have to do it all but together we can do so much.

 President Trump is a named defendant in our federal lawsuit, and this dangerous and reckless approval is yet another example of the US government taking affirmative action to destabilize our climate.
-The federal government has known about climate change since the 1950s, including the danger to ecosystems, human lives and future generations.
-And yet, despite this knowledge, the federal government has consistently and aggressively promoted a fossil fuel energy system.

 Published in Common Dreams: "Three-judge appeals court panel ruled that state law requires that human health and environment take precedence over industry interests"

 The True Costs of Climate Change